Kim Kardashian Reveals Toned Body In Neon Outfit

 Kim Kardashian is loving neon this summer!

 Over the past few days, Mrs. West has been showing off her incredible figure in an array of neon numbers.
 From a neon green bikini to an electric yellow bikini to a neon yellow dress, Kim is all about the vibrant colors and her fans are loving it.
-Most recently, Kim wowed her Instagram followers in a two piece yellow number.
+Most recently, Kim wowed her Instagram followers in a two-piece yellow number.

 In the image, Kim stands at a side angle to show off her thin frame.
-On the top of her ensemble, the 37-year-old sports a neon one shoulder top that looks very similar to that of a bikini top.
-On the bottom, the mother of three wears a tight skirt that wraps just above her naval.
+On the top of her ensemble, the 37-year-old sports a neon one-shoulder top that looks very similar to that of a bikini top.
+On the bottom, the mother of three wears a tight skirt that wraps just above her navel.
 The skirt and top both match in color and show off Kim’s toned and tanned abs.

 To go with her glam outfit, it comes as no shock that the reality TV star also sports some glam hair and makeup.
 Kardashian wears her long, dark tresses down and curly as they cascade all the way down her back.
 Her face also has a beautiful glow with makeup including mascara, lip gloss, and highlighter.